 [1] At 64.31, it says “The NON_NGV_10 repetition transmission mode supports OCB broadcast service to both NGV STAs and non-NGV STAs with improved packet reception success rate”.
 Shall it be the success rate of PPDU reception?
+Please note that the use of “packet” should be minimized.

+[11bd Editor 1/17/2022] pending.
+Technical comment.
+Need to discuss with the author

+[Robert: Agree it is a technical comment.
+What is “packet reception success” in this context?
+CRC valid?
+Something else?
+Figure it out and chose an appropriate term to replace “packet”]

+[11bd Editor 2/07/2022] revised.
+After discussion with the author, the modification is following as

+Searched 11me, the author didn’t see the word of “success rate”, maybe “reliability” is more appropriate.
+As this is MAC section, “packet” can be replaced with “frame”.

+“The NON_NGV_10 repetition transmission mode supports OCB broadcast service to both NGV STAs and non-NGV STAs with improved packet frame reception success rate reliability.”

-Please note that the use of “packet” should be minimized.[2]
-At 69.62, replace “NGV Ranging NDP frames” with either “NGV ranging NDP” or “NGV ranging NDP PPDUs”.
-Please note that PPDU is preferred to frame in the PHY.Style Guide 2.8 – Use of verbs & problematic words
+[2] At 69.62, replace “NGV Ranging NDP frames” with either “NGV ranging NDP” or “NGV ranging NDP PPDUs”.
+Please note that PPDU is preferred to frame in the PHY.

+[11bd Editor 1/17/2022] pending.
+Technical comment.
+Need to discuss with the author

+[Robert: “frame” is synonymous with “MPDU”, so NDP frames is inherently contradictory.]

+[11bd Editor 2/07/2022] revised.
+After discussion with the author, the modification is following as

+Replace “NGV Ranging NDP frames” with “NGV ranging NDP”.

+Additionally found the 5 locations at P51L18, P141L28, P141L29 twice, and P142L1

+Style Guide 2.8 – Use of verbs & problematic words

 Joseph Levy